phase2/generator-outrigger-drupal/docs/COMMANDS.md

 > Compile all theme assets, activate watch, and start up pattern-lab.

-Run on it's own, this is an alias for running `gulp` in the main theme directory.
+Run on its own, this is an alias for running `gulp` in the main theme directory.
 Additional arguments passed to the command will be sent along as gulp arguments, though as with any additional arguments for `rig project` it may need to be wrapped in quotation marks.